Bourkekev/ms1-music-school/README.md

 </details>

 ### Existing Features
 - Feature 1 - allows users contact the school, by having them fill out the contact form.
+The form does not work yet as there is no server side script to send the information.
+I have used the Bootstrap modal (from the documentation) to pop-up when the user clicks the button, so it will at least give some feedback and also demonstrate the Bootstrap modal pop-up.
--
+- On the classes page, there is a small javascript

 #### Minor Features
  - There is a 'Skip to main content' link just inside the body tag for accessibility for screenreaders.
 The main content is not usually the first thing on a web page.
 Keyboard and screen reader users generally must navigate a long list of navigation links, sub-lists of links, corporate icons, site searches, and other elements before ever arriving at the main content.
 This is then hidden from view with the bootstrap class 'sr-only', however when it receives focus from keyboard it becomes visible, by basically reversing the Bootstrap CSS properties on focus.
 This is based on accessibility recommendations from https://webaim.org/techniques/skipnav/